BrenoAqua/Float-Cards/README.md

 5. Use Ctrl+Alt+S to toggle scheduling
 6. Use Ctrl+Alt+A to toggle auto-close
 7. Use Ctrl+T to toggle stay-on-top
-8. Right-click for context menu options
+8. Use Ctrl+Alt+Z to adjust content scaling

 ### Background Image